nbdewaele/vitstack/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+# This is a purposefully vague README that will be changed to a private repo.

+I wish not to disclose details.
+If you have questions -  message me

+rails 5.1.4

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.4.1

 * System dependencies